 - The committee chair must notify the dean of the Graduate School that the student has successfully defended the thesis or dissertation by memo or email.

 - One copy of the committee-approved (defended) thesis or dissertation, with all signed signature pages and proof of paid binding fees, must be submitted to the Graduate School not less than two weeks prior to the scheduled graduation date for that semester.
 One-sided printing only.

 - After the Graduate School's review process is complete and signature pages are retrieved, printed copies of the thesis or dissertation shall be submitted to the library with five days after graduation for binding purposes with the completed library binding fee form.
 Keep in mind that each official (bound) copy must have an original signature page.

 - Two copies are required for the library.
 Additional copies may be required by your department or by your committee.

-- Submit a final copy in Word format (includes signed sig page) on CD or jump drive to the VSU Archives' on-line repository (with a completed V-Text form).
+- Submit a final copy in Word format (includes signed sig page) to the Library's V-text online submission page (see below).

 Thesis Committee Appointment Form (PDF format)

 EDD Doctoral Program Resources (Includes links to forms)